The greatest economists, those who have marked the thinking of the sciences of economics, are presented here in alphabetical order.

 The increase in the money supply must be approximately equal to the variation in nominal GDP.

 Adaptive anticipation: agents anticipate and modify their behavior according to what is going to happen or what they expect to happen.

-He distinguishes between two types of societies, as did the Greeks: cosmos societies (open) and cabs societies (regulated).
+He distinguishes between two types of societies, as did the Greeks: cosmos societies (open) and cab societies (regulated).

 Model of political markets.
-The voter plans his choice in order to minimize his costs.
+The voter outlines his choice in order to minimize his costs.

 New Keynesian economics